 The CPU Time shown is a self time (also called exclusive time), meaning that it does not include the time spent in the callees.
 The top function, ___printf_chk, seems to be related to the standard printf function.
 Recall that printf writes the specified string to the standard output, which is typically a command-line interface.
 This is an I/O operation.
 But who is calling that function?
 We can get a list of all call stacks that include ___printf_chk by selecting it in the Bottom-up pane.
 There is only one call stack:

 libc.so.6 ! __libc_start_main + 0xef – libc-start.c:291

 PasswordCracker ! _start + 0x28 – [unknown source file]

 Let’s change the code so that printf at that particular location in code is called each 10,000th password.
 Compile the program with optimizations and run it.
-The cracking throughput becomes around 107 million passwords per second, a significant improvement in cracking throughput compared to the original 3 million passwords per second.
+The cracking throughput becomes around 107 million passwords per second, a significant improvement in cracking throughput compared to 3 million passwords per second.
 Run the program multiple times and make sure that its throughput is reproducible.
 At this point, you can use VTune to compare between two analysis results.
 But I’m not going to get into that in this series.

-The program is running very fast now for 10 million iterations.
+The program takes now much less than a second for 10 million iterations.
 Let’s increase that to 1 billion iterations to make things interesting and see if there is still a room for improvement.
 Increasing the number of iterations does not change throughput, but increases execution time.
 This gives a sampling profiler enough time to collect useful information about its behavior.
 Use Basic Hotspots but this time with a 1 ms sampling interval.
 I’ll discuss the results in the next part.